Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 - You need to write file/database access (read/write) code.
 - Pipeline definition is not modular.
 You need to modify the task classes to reuse in future projects.
-- Each Task class will be the project-specific and it will be difficult to reuse the Luigi tasks in future projects without modifying.
 - You may feel it is not intuitive to pass multiple data objects between tasks.